 Within 10 days there were 11,000+ Twitter views of the short video I’d recorded and edited for the campaign.

-110,000 Twitter impressions were logged before the second week was up.
+110,000 Twitter impressions were logged before the second week was over.

-The profile was amazing 100s of followers a day and the participants were pushing the movement out further to incorporate #WomenBehindTheGames and #WOCBehindTheGames (women of colour).
+The profile was amassing 100s of followers a day and the participants were pushing the movement out further to incorporate #WomenBehindTheGames and #WOCBehindTheGames (women of colour).

 #GirlsBehindTheGames began trending in various parts of America from Texas to LA, and then it moved to the UK and Europe.
 Industry heavyweight studios, and some of the Runaway girls’ heroes like Brenda Romero, were getting behind it.

 Before long, there existed a huge list of possible mentors, careers inspiration and networking possibilities for young girls in every country and every discipline, from design and development to marketing, community management and QA.

 Runaway themselves had already pledged to fund a scholarship student on the next Game Development paper at their local University of Otago.

 Now, they were receiving enquiries from other women in tech groups, private companies and industry giants about how they could partner and even fund, similar initiatives in other parts of the world.

 At this point (end of January) I had to leave Runaway and my position of Marketing Lead, having lived the ethos myself and trained up recent graduate Caroline to take on my role.
 I was moving to a lecturing position at the university where I will teach the Marketers of the future.